jenniferslagt/browser-technologies-1920/README.md

 At this layer I wanted give the app more "character".
 I added some enhancements with (client) JavaScript: <br>
 1. I added a share option with `navigator.share`.
 In this way you can share a list with the added products based on the installed apps on the user's phone. </details>

-## Testing my app with browserstack
+## Testing my app with different browsers

 ## Feature Detection and fallbacks